cyberman443/afghanistan-beauty/README.md

 # afghanistan-beauty
-Static Front-end Website about Afghanistan
+This is a Static Front-end Website about Afghanistan.

+# Home